Colden-Johnson/Colden-Johnson/README.md

 -I've taken 1 year each of JavaScript and RStudio, and I'm currently focusing on completing some baseline projects in Python

--I haven't uploaded a lot of my previous work to GitHub, but I'm hoping to show better documentation and look for collaboration!
+-I haven't uploaded a lot of my previous work to GitHub, but I'm hoping to keep better documentation from now on!